luko12/openAI-renewable-rates/README.md

 ## How To Use
-* to run frontend application, cd into frontend directors and run npm install and npm run start in the cmd
+* to run frontend application, cd into frontend directory and run npm install and npm run start in the cmd